gvwilson/sensibleadventures/coriandel/coriandel.md

 "Of course.
 Oh, Eleñima, cherished Eleñima, hush."
 She sat down beside me on the chaise and put her arm around my shoulder.

 "It's just...
 Nothing seemed to be happening.
 I was...
 I was starting to wonder if..."

 "You were starting to wonder if anything ever would?"
 She gave me *that* look, indulgent and fond and slightly exasperated.
 I could *see* how much she cared for me, my best and only friend.
 "I told you when we started that it would take a long time.
 But you see?
 You did everything right.
 You brought her up just like you were, dressed her like you were dressed, made sure she sounded like you, and here we are."
 She shook me gently.
 "Here we are!
 You should be excited!"

 I wiped my eyes.
 "I am.
 Oh, cherished, I am.
 I just..."
 I let out a shaky breath, which turned into something like a laugh.
 "I just wasn't expecting it to happen *now*."

 "Well, what do they say---Fate is what happens when you're making other plans?"
-She squeezed my shoulders once more---she was surprisingly strong, for such a tiny woman---then went back to her own chaise.
-"Now, tell me all about it."
+She squeezed my shoulders once more---she was surprisingly strong for such a tiny woman---then went back to her own chaise.
+"Now, tell me everything."

-She sipped her coffee as I recounted everything I had seen the day before.
+She sipped her coffee as I recounted what I had seen the day before.
 Ishad was older, of course, and bald now, but he still looked as strong as a bull.
 And the boy looked so much like him.
 But of course he had too, didn't he?
-He was Sehdie's Ishad, her heartbreaker, the rogue who would ruin *her* life without a second thought.
+He was Sehdie's Ishad, her heartbreaker, the rogue destined to ruin *her* life and then walk away without a second thought.

-We sat in silence for a few moments after I finished.
-A line of silver-bright clouds drifted past overhead, on their way to Ossisswe or somewhere even deeper in the desert.
-I had never been to Ossisswe---I had never been *anywhere*.
+We sat in silence after I finished.
+A line of silver-bright clouds drifted past overhead on their way to Ossisswe or somewhere even deeper in the desert.
+I had never been to Ossisswe---I had never gone *anywhere*.
 But now...
-If the slow spell Shau Sheu and I had started all those years ago really was working, maybe I would finally get to travel.
-To love.
-To *everything*.
+If the special magic Shau Sheu had started working for me all those years ago really was blossoming, maybe I finally would travel.
+Maybe I would finally have adventures, and love, and---and *everything*.

 "Oomph."
 Shau Sheu bent in her chair to touch her toes, then straightened up and picked up her empty coffee thimble.
-"So what do you think we should do next?"
+"So what do you think we should do next?" she asked, rolling it between her fingers.

 My insides fluttered again.
 "Don't you know?"